PudgyPoppins/caps/README.md

 * 10/28 Added locked boolean to nonprofits.
 Added a system for nonprofit reps to lock their nonprofits from user-edits and user-created calendar events, and unlock them.
 * 10/29 Added a way for nonprofit reps to verify/unverify events.
 Changed the calendar json to show only verified events, and show all events if ?all is present in the url.
 Need to add a way to filter with fullcalendar, still, but we're getting close.
 Removed bulma.
 Actually added filter with fullcalendar later today, but will add in next commit.
 * 11/1 Locked nonprofits by default after approving a nonprofit rep. Made it so that organization leaders can subscribe/unsub from calendars for their organization.
 Worked on creating announcements for nonprofits.
+* 11/2 Added announcements / replies for nonprofit reps.
+Did some work on the TextPost model.
+Added recursive replies!
+(That wasn't in the minimum viable product, those nonprofits better be grateful, smh)

 TODO:
 	* event create view